 Blended learning uses a combination of competency-based learning, online learning, flipped classroom learning and mobile technology to take advantage of the advances in technology and learning methods.

 Bright students should have the ability to have their thoughts and ideas implemented in the real world.
-It is these students that will become the business leaders and Steve Jobs of the next generation.
+It is these students that will become the business leaders and visionaries of the next generation.

 In order to foster growth and promote actualization of ideas, a business incubator is needed to serve as the transposing medium.
 Business incubators with faculty engagement have the building blocks necessary to promote actualization of abstract ideas from within the University.

 Professors not only teach, but design products and solutions to be sold in the global marketplace.
 This approach allows professors to continue to perform, be constantly up-to-date on industry trends and remain competitive members of the workforce.

 Students are not only learning but applying their talents to designing and implementing solutions to be sold in global markets.